lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The default results view from the ADQL query above.

-The query returns about 12,600 objects.

-3.4.
-Continue with the object with the largest number of observations - 12,103 of them! - with the ``ssObjectId`` = -735085100561880491.
-Examine its eccentricity.
-Its modest eccentricity ``e = 0.1512`` implies that this is not a comet.

 3.5.
+Continue with the object with the largest number of observations: ``ssObjectId`` = -735085100561880491, which was detected 12,103 times.
+Its modest eccentricity of 0.1512 implies that this is a TNO (unlikely to be a comet).

+3.6.
 Return to the ADQL query interface and use the following statement to retrieve the sky coordinates, magnitudes, filter (``band``), and time of observations (``midPointMjdTai``) for the oft-observed TNO with ``ssObjectId`` as above.

 .. code-block:: SQL